akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 As Beatrice left, the queen turned hesitantly to the king.

-“My lord, surely you were jesting earlier...”
+“My lord, surely your jest was but a passing breath...”

 Henry frowned at his wife.

 “Is my lady unwell?”

-The secretary stepped forward nervously.
+Nervously, the secretary stepped forward to intervene.

-“Your Majesty, I believe the queen refers to your royal oath that the next eligible maiden entering the hall should wed Lord Godfrey.”
+“Your Majesty, I believe the queen refers to your royal oath that the next eligible maiden entering the hall should wed Master Godfrey.”

 The king's grin returned with a dangerous sort of mischief.

 "It seems, Matilda, that the Heavens have a sense of humour.
 And they have sent us a Red-Wolf's daughter."

-The queen seemed pale.
+The queen grew pale.

-“My lord, that girl is a peasant.”
+“My lord, consider what sorrow of reputation a peasant will bring your son.”

 The king shrugged.